ApexEngineers/WRO-ApexEngineers/assembly.md

 ## Chassis Assembly

-Sorry!
-We couldn't get to the assembly instructions in time!
-Print out the parts located in `/CAD Files/files`. in their given orientation (they have been oriented for the best print results) Most of the assembly should be fairly simple, and follow the pinout sheet linked below and connect to their corresponding pins on the other boards.
+We got the respective 3D printed parts for our ApexBot.
+Print out the parts located in `/CAD Files/files` in their given orientation (they have been oriented for the best print results).
+Most of the assembly should be fairly simple, and follow the pinout sheet linked below and connect to their corresponding pins on the other boards.
 Some holes may need to be drilled out to make screws fit.

 [Jetson Nano pinout sheet](./Others/GPIO_PINOUT.xlsx)